apache/doris-website/versioned_docs/version-3.0/query/pipeline/pipeline-execution-engine.md

 1. Transformation of the traditional pull pull logic-driven execution process into a data-driven execution engine for the push model
 2. Blocking operations are asynchronous, reducing the execution overhead caused by thread switching and thread blocking and making more efficient use of the CPU
 3. Controls the number of threads to be executed and reduces the resource congestion of large queries on small queries in mixed load scenarios by controlling time slice switching
+4. In terms of execution concurrency, pipelineX introduces local exchange optimization to fully utilize CPU resources, and distribute data evenly across different tasks to minimize data skewing.
+In addition, pipelineX will no longer be constrained by the number of tablets.
+5. Logically, multiple pipeline tasks share all shared states of the same pipeline and eliminate additional initialization overhead, such as expressions and some const variables.
+6. In terms of scheduling logic, the blocking conditions of all pipeline tasks are encapsulated using Dependency, and the execution logic of the tasks is triggered by external events (such as rpc completion) to enter the runnable queue, thereby eliminating the overhead of blocking polling threads.
+7. Profile: Provide users with simple and easy to understand metrics.

 This improves the efficiency of CPU execution on mixed-load SQL and enhances the performance of SQL queries.